w3c/wai-quick-start/source/designing.html.erb.md

 ---
-title: Designing for Web Accessibility
+title: Tips on Designing for Web Accessibility
-subtitle: Tips for Getting Started
 icon: paint-brush
 status: editors-draft
 layout: guide
-heading: option1
 ---

 These introductory tips cover the basics of accessible user interface and visual design.